Foreign Rights

 This volume, which includes an essay by Carl Freytag as an explanatory epilogue, contains five stories by Alfred Sohn-Rethel that are based on man’s confrontation with nature: in the form of not fully domesticated animals (a donkey, two rats, an elephant), the elemental force of Vesuv and the gentle but unstoppable decay of commodities.

-Rights sold to: French (Éditions la Tempête), Italian (Luiss University Press), Russian (Hylaea Books)
+Rights sold to: French (Éditions la Tempête), Russian (Hylaea Books), Italian (Luiss University Press)

 The biography is based on numerous previously unpublished sources and conversations with Alfred Sohn-Rethel.
 It traces Alfred Sohn-Rethel’s life and work and provides an overview of the reception and criticism of his writings.
 Carl Freytag, the author of Sohn-Rethel’s first biography, is co-editor of his writings and editor of his stories.